-Figure 2, taken from Clarke et al. (2012), illustrates the weak correlation that exists between farmers' losses and actual payouts under rainfall index insurance schemes in India.
+We have seen that one of the biggest drawbacks of an index approach to insurance is potentially low correlation between yield losses and payouts due to basis risk.
+We look here at empirical evidence on this.
+Figure 3, taken from Clarke et al. (2012), illustrates the weak correlation that exists between farmers' losses and actual payouts under rainfall index insurance schemes in India.
 Using data for the 1999-2007 period, the horizontal axis displays average district crop yields as a fraction of their long-term average, while the vertical axis displays payouts that would have occurred under the rainfall index insurance contracts that have been in use in India since 2006.
-Note that payouts when yields are almost zero (12% of the sum insured) are only modestly higher to payouts when yields are at their long-term average (8% of the sum insured).
+Note that payouts when yields are almost zero (12% of the sum insured) are only modestly higher than payouts when yields are at their long-term average (8% of the sum insured).
 This modest correlation between losses and payouts suggests that these index insurance contracts operate more like lottery tickets (payoffs under which would appear as a horizontal line in the figure) than like insurance contracts.
-More charitably, the weak correlation evident in the figure makes it clear that these index insurance contracts offer at best partial and/or probabilistic insurance coverage.2
+More charitably, the weak correlation evident in the figure makes it clear that these index insurance contracts offer at best partial and/or probabilistic insurance coverage.3

-$^{^2}$ The partial or probabilistic coverage found in index insurance also applies to conventional agricultural insurance in which individual loss verification and adjustment takes place after a loss occurs.
-A recent study of a conventional insurance program in Ecuador shows that the magnitude of these problems can be as severe for conventional as for index insurance.
+3 The partial or probabilistic coverage found in index insurance also applies to conventional agricultural insurance in which individual loss verification and adjustment takes place after a loss occurs.
+A recent study of a conventional insurance program in Ecuador shows that the magnitude of these problems can be as severe for conventional as for index insurance, though for different reasons.

-Figure 2.
-Weather Based Index Insurance Payments versus Yield Losses in India Source: Clarke et al. (2012)
+Figure 3.
+Weather Based Index Insurance Payments versus Yield Losses in India al. (2012)